Our role in the international community

 New Zealand is a member of the APT, which is an intergovernmental organisation for communication and information technology in the Asia-Pacific region.
 It aims to:

-- achieve a coorfinated approach to radiocommunications issues across the region, and
+- achieve a coordinated approach to radiocommunications issues across the region, and

 - establish common proposals from a regional perspective to the World Communications Conferences (WRC).

 It works alongside: